 Introduction to Sustainability:

 This case-based course introduces students to the basic concepts and tools that business, engineering, and the liberal arts (science, social science, and the humanities) bring to a consideration of sustainability.
 It is team-taught by three faculty members, one from each institution, with coursework fully integrated across the three approaches.
 The course will draw empirical material from, and apply concepts and tools, to a semester long case (such as the sustainability of a city block, the transition to clean energy worldwide, or the life-cycle of a common consumer product).
 Course meetings will take place at Wellesley, Olin, and Babson colleges.

 This project-based course provides students with a chance to apply and integrate the concepts and the tools of business, engineering, and the liberal arts (science, social science, and the humanities) to address sustainability.
 Students will work in multi-campus groups on a project with a client throughout the semester, along with common readings and discussions about processes and project stages taking place in class time.
 Course meetings will take place at Olin College.

-Prerequisites: Declared participation in the certificate program, and completion of the Introductory Course and three out of four elective courses for the program.
+Prerequisites: Declared participation in the certificate program, and completion of the Introductory Course and two out of three elective courses for the program.

 Image courtesy of dan / FreeDigitalPhotos.net

 Students ordinarily will declare their intention to pursue the certificate program after completing the Introductory Course; they must do so before enrolling in the Synthesis Course.
 Declaring in the program allows the program director to support your progress toward completion, including making decisions such as whether the Sustainability Synthesis course will be offered in any given year.
 Interested and declared students should work with the Sustainability Certificate Campus Advisor for their home institution to pursue the certificate program; students may also contact the overall program director.
 Advising is a central part of ensuring a coherent structure to the certificate program, so students are encouraged to declare their intention to complete the program as soon as they can.

 For information on cross-registering for elective courses see the BOW Cross Registration Page.